verticon/MoBetterBluetooth/README.md

                             print("Cannot start scanning: \(error).")
                         }

-                    case .peripheralReady(let peripheral): // A peripheral matching our subscription has been found
+                    case .peripheralReady(let peripheral): // A peripheral matching the subscription has been found

                         self.manager.stopScanning()